1

 The Statewide Grant Manager's group (SWGMG) was established in 2016 as a forum for statewide grant managers to learn, share and collaborate on all things grants.
 In this section you will find upcoming quarterly meeting dates and ways to join the meetings, as well as agendas, slide decks and a recording of each meeting.
 Questions: please contact Gina Salazar-Love.

 The OSC Grant Office invites you to be in the know and join the SWGMG Chat Group!
 This Google platform chat group is available to all state agency grant staff interested in being a part of the chat and participating in the back and forth discussions.
-If you are interested, please complete the SWGMG Grant Group form.
+If you are interested, please complete the SWGMG Grant Group form

-2025 SWGMG Meetings
+2025 SWGMG Meetings (Open to State Employees only)

-November 19, 2025
+November 2025

 November 2024